With anything between 25,000 and 60,000 product lines in a multiple retailer store, every product category is super-competitive.

 Just as when we meet people for the first time we share ‘our story’, 21st century brands must also have their story.
 Whether they be new brands or legacy brands they must have a compelling story that resonates with their audience.

-Culture and ethics are vitally important elements of a brand and it has never been more critical for the essence of a brand to radiate through every element of its marketing communication, staff and supplier relationships and customer interaction.
+Culture and ethics are also vitally important elements of a brand and it has never been more critical for the essence of a brand to radiate through every element of its marketing communication, staff and supplier relationships and customer interaction.

-This leads to uncertainty and disinterest and a business can quickly find itself having to defend its market position through price and promotional mechanics – massively undercutting the potential value of the brand whilst it finds itself trading rather than leading.
+This leads to uncertainty and disinterest and a business can quickly find itself having to defend its market position through price and promotional mechanics – massively undercutting the potential value of the brand as it finds itself trading rather than leading.

 So how do great brands do it?

 They employ people with the same passion and wants who will work for the business with their hearts, not just for the pay cheque.

 They use insight, they forensically understand their audience, their market sector dynamics, where the brand is now and where it’s going to be in one, three and five years’ time, what is happening competitively and what is happening culturally.
 They motivate their staff by sharing their vision and their ‘why’.
 These are brands that people believe in because their owners do, and this resonates with every member of their team and manifests in every aspect of their product and brand.

 Hence, defining the reason for being is critical therefore as it gives the business purpose and direction within a complex and ever changing society.